nens/threedi-docs/source/h_computational_grid.rst

      - bottom_level
      - decimal number
      - m MSL
-     - Subgrid cell with the lowest elevation within the calculation cell.
+     - Lowest point of the node from which the water is pumped.
    * - Start level
      - start_level
      - decimal number